Flexible Webhook Quickstart

 1-1.
 Sign Up for Nodit Console

 1-2.
-Get a Webhook Listener Endpoint
+Obtain a Webhook Listener Endpoint

 -

-Postman Mockserver: Provides a temporary URL to receive webhook requests.
+Postman Mockserver: Provides a temporary URL to receive Webhook requests.

 -